Ann Carr (evangelist): Recognition

-When Carr died the financial problems of the church caused it to collapse.
-Martha Williams wrote her biography the same year as Memoirs of the life and character of Ann Carr: containing an account of her conversion to God, her devoted labours and her happy death.
-The monument that was placed on her grave recording her as the "Foundress of the sect of Female Revivalists" was recognised as part of a listed monument in Leeds in 1976.
-It is one of a number preserved in the remains of Woodhouse Cemetery in what is now the grounds of Leeds University.
+Carr's friend Martha Williams wrote Carr's biography the same year as Carr's death; it was titled Memoirs of the life and character of Ann Carr: containing an account of her conversion to God, her devoted labours and her happy death.

+The monument that was placed on Carr's grave recording her as the "Foundress of the sect of Female Revivalists" was recognised as part of a listed monument in Leeds in 1976.
+It is one of a number preserved in the remains of Woodhouse Cemetery in what is now the grounds of the University of Leeds.

+Carr's name is one of those featured on the sculpture Ribbons, unveiled in 2024.